keu/docs/astro/resource-reference-azure.md

 ¹ If you want to host Astro in a dedicated account owned by your organization (Bring Your Own Cloud) in one of these regions, you'll need to contact [Microsoft Azure Support](https://support.microsoft.com/en-us/topic/contact-microsoft-azure-support-2315e669-8b1f-493b-5fb1-d88a8736ffe4) to enable the regions.
 If you require clarification about this requirement, contact [Astronomer support](https://cloud.astronomer.io/support).

-### Worker node pools

-A node pool is a group of nodes within a cluster that all have the same configuration.
-On Astro, worker nodes are responsible for running the Pods that execute Airflow tasks.
-Each worker node pool can be configured with a node instance type and a maximum node count.
-All Astro clusters have one worker node pool by default, but you can configure additional node pools to optimize resource usage.

-If your cluster has multiple worker node pools with different worker node instance types, users in your organization can configure tasks to run on those worker types using [worker queues](configure-deployment-resources.md#worker-queues).
-To enable a new worker type for your cluster, contact [Astronomer support](https://cloud.astronomer.io/support) with a request to create a new node pool or modify an existing node pool.

-Astronomer monitors your usage and the number of nodes deployed in your cluster.
-As your usage of Airflow increases, Astronomer support might contact you and provide recommendations for updating your node pools to optimize your infrastructure spend or increase the efficiency of your tasks.
+## DB Instance Type

+The following Azure Database for PostgreSQL instance types are supported on Astro:

+- Standard_D2ds_v4 (2 CPU, 8 GiB MEM)
+- Standard_D4ds_v4 (4 CPU, 16 GiB MEM)
+- Standard_E2ds_v4 (2 CPU, 16 GiB MEM)
+- Standard_E4ds_v4 (4 CPU, 32 GiB MEM)

-For detailed information on each instance type, see [Virtual machines in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/).
-If you're interested in a machine type that isn't on this list, contact [Astronomer support](https://cloud.astronomer.io/support).
-Not all machine types are supported in all regions.
+To meet your specific business requirements, each instance type has varying amounts of CPU, memory, storage, and networking capacity.
+For detailed information about each instance type, see the [Azure Database for PostgreSQL documentation](https://learn.microsoft.com/en-us/azure/postgresql/).
+If you're interested in an Azure Database for PostgreSQL instance type that is not on this list, contact [Astronomer support](https://cloud.astronomer.io/support).

-### Worker node resource reference
+## Supported worker node pool instance types

 Each worker node in a pool runs a single worker Pod.
 A worker Pod's actual available size is equivalent to the total capacity of the instance type minus Astro’s system overhead.